skx/simple.vm/README.md

 * An example of [embedding](embedded.c) the virtual machine in a C host program.
     * Along with the definition of a custom-opcode handler.
 * A golang-interpreter for our bytecode.
+    * Which is 100% complete and identical the C-based interpreter.

 This particular virtual machine is intentionally simple, but despite that it is hopefully implemented in a readable fashion.  ("Simplicity" here means that we support only a small number of instructions, and the registers the virtual CPU possesses can store strings and integers, but not floating-point values.)
 This particular virtual machine is register-based, having ten registers which can be used to store strings or integer values.